 and he signed her to a $100 a week contract.

-others.
-Sheehan renegotiated her contract to $300 a week and she won the lead in Fox's
+Sheehan renegotiated her contract to $300 a week and she won the lead in Fox's production of

-production of Sunrise.
-It was to be directed by German director Frederich Wilhelm Murnau, who
+Sunrise.
+It was to be directed by German director Frederich Wilhelm Murnau, who had only recently

-John Golden/Austin Strong stage success and every actress in Hollywood had screen tested for the
+Golden/Austin Strong stage success and every actress in Hollywood had screen tested for the lead

-lead role of the young heroine Diane.
-Director Frank Borzage had observed Janet playing the
+role of the young heroine Diane.
+Director Frank Borzage had observed Janet playing the wedding

-wedding scene in a film the previous year called The Return of Peter Grimm and is reported to
+scene in a film the previous year called The Return of Peter Grimm and is reported to have decided to

-have decided to cast her as Diane on the spot.
-Handsome Charles Farrell would play the strapping
+cast her as Diane on the spot.
+Handsome Charles Farrell would play the strapping young hero Chico,

 Physically, Janet and Charles were ideal for their roles.
 She was tiny, standing all of five feet and